dataviscourse/tutorials/lectures/lecture-git.md

  * Pros:
    * Simple
  * Cons:
-   * Complex for larger and community projects
+   * Complex for larger projects
         * Who is allowed to write?
+   * Difficult for community projects
         * How do you apply changes that someone outside your team made?

 ### Types of Version Control: Distributed Version Control